PO Box for LLC: Legal Rules and Smart Alternatives

-- A physical address is required for registered agents, incorporation documents, and compliance with laws like the CAN-SPAM Act.
+- A physical street address is required for registered agents, state filings, and compliance with federal laws like the CAN-SPAM Act.

 If you're wondering, can I use a PO Box for my business address, you're not the first to ask that question.
 Different business types and states have different rules regarding this issue.
 If you're starting a business and aren't sure of the rules in your state, double check with your Secretary of State website to be sure.